-One six-week performing arts program helps 11- to 14-year-olds develop their self-awareness and respect for themselves and others through disciplined training in modern, jazz, ballet, and West African dance (AileyCamp Miami, Miami, Fla.).
+One six-week performing arts program helps 11- to 14-year-olds develop their self-awareness and respect for themselves and others through disciplined training in modern, jazz, ballet, and West African dance (AileyCamp Miami, Miami, FL.).

-Three programs build skills and confidence in youth by engaging students from lower-income communities in: documentary film production (Baranov Museum Youth History & Film Summer Intensive, Kodiak, Alaska); screen printing (Screen It!, Austin, Texas); and video production, audio engineering, and game coding and design (Next Gen, San Francisco, Calif.).
+Three programs build skills and confidence in youth by engaging students from lower-income communities in: documentary film production (Baranov Museum Youth History & Film Summer Intensive, Kodiak, Alaska); screen printing (Screen It!, Austin, TX); and video production, audio engineering, and game coding and design (Next Gen, San Francisco, CA).

-A N.Y. museum offers individualized lesson plans for 7- to 11-year-olds with Autism Spectrum Disorder (ASD), as part of a strength-based program that builds on their passion for trains to develop social and communication skills with their peers (Subway Sleuths, Brooklyn, N.Y.).
+A museum offers individualized lesson plans for 7- to 11-year-olds with Autism Spectrum Disorder (ASD), as part of a strength-based program that builds on their passion for trains to develop social and communication skills with their peers (Subway Sleuths, Brooklyn, NY).

-An after-school program for urban teens—incorporating an eight-week summer paid-employment experience—offers practical application of the design thinking process in audio and video production, photography, fashion design, and ceramics, among other activities [Teen Arts + Tech Program, West Michigan Center for Arts and Technology (WMCAT), Grand Rapids, Mich.].
+An after-school program for urban teens—incorporating an eight-week summer paid-employment experience—offers practical application of the design thinking process in audio and video production, photography, fashion design, and ceramics, among other activities (Teen Arts + Tech Program, West Michigan Center for Arts and Technology (WMCAT), Grand Rapids, MI).

-In addition to the domestic creative youth development programs, Lizt Alfonso Dance Cuba School, representing the field of Creative Youth Development in Cuba, received the International Spotlight Award.
-This was the first time that an award was presented to an organization from Cuba, and it was one of the outcomes of the President’s Committee’s cultural delegation to Cuba with the National Endowment for the Arts, the National Endowment for the Humanities and the Smithsonian Institution last April.
+In addition to the domestic creative youth development programs, Lizt Alfonso Dance Cuba School, representing the field of creative youth development in Cuba, received the International Spotlight Award.
+This was the first time that an award was presented to an organization from Cuba, and it was one of the outcomes of the President’s Committee’s cultural delegation to Cuba with the National Endowment for the Arts, the National Endowment for the Humanities, and the Smithsonian Institution in April 2016.
 As part of the cultural mission, NAHYP Director Traci Slater-Rigaud visited a variety of Cuban creative youth development programs, resulting in this year’s special recognition of the Cuban efforts.

-First presented in 1998, the National Arts and Humanities Youth Program Award is the signature program of the President’s Committee on the Arts and the Humanities (PCAH).
+First presented in 1998, the National Arts and Humanities Youth Program Award is the signature program of PCAH.
 The awards are presented annually in partnership with the National Endowment for the Arts (NEA), the National Endowment for the Humanities (NEH), and the Institute of Museum and Library Services (IMLS).